DongDongSunny/tron-docker-main/tools/trond/docs/trond_docker.md

 ### Synopsis

-Commands used for operating docker image, such as:
+Commands used for operating docker image, such as:<br>
-	1. build java-tron docker image locally
+	1. build java-tron docker image locally<br>
-	2. test the built image
+	2. test the built image<br>
-	3. pull the latest image from officical docker hub
+	3. pull the latest image from officical docker hub<br>
 Please refer to the available commands below.